hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 }

 +message NftTransfer {
-+   AccountID fromAccount = 1;  // Sending account
++   AccountID sender = 1;  // Sending account
-+   AccountID toAccount = 2;  // Receiving account
++   AccountID receiver = 2;  // Receiving account
-+   uint64 serialNo = 3;  // Serial number that is being transferred
++   uint64 serialNumber = 3;  // Serial number that is being transferred
 +}

 /* A list of token IDs and amounts representing the transferred out (negative) or into (positive) amounts, represented in the lowest denomination of the token */